Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 Hours and venues:

 Auerbachs Keller is open daily except December 24.
-The main restaurant, a.k.a. the Grosser Keller or "Big Cellar," is open from 11:30 a.m. to midnight, with a menu that emphasizes cuisine and beer from Saxony.
+The main restaurant, a.k.a. the Grosser Keller or "Big Cellar," was open from 11:30 a.m. to midnight the last time we checked, with a menu that emphasizes cuisine and beer from Saxony.
 The food is excellent, the decor has the look and feel of a German Ratskeller, and your fellow guests are likely to be a mixture of locals and tourists.

 Fasskeller - Auersbach KellerDownstairs are several historic wine bars and small dining rooms, including the Goethe Room (where Goethe hung out), the Cask Cellar (see photo at left), the 30-seat Luther Room (after the religious reformer, who drank at Auerbachs Keller when he wasn't sermonizing), and the Restaurant Old Leipzig.
 Hours vary, and some rooms may be booked for private events, so it's a good idea to inquire or book ahead of time.